bryanheinz/bin/readme.md

 ```

 ## icp
 icp takes an ICNS file and converts it to a PNG. icp will save the PNG to the same directory the ICNS file is in with the .png extension.
+If that directory isn't writable, icp will attempt to save it to your Desktop.
+You can also specify where to output the file using `-o /path/to/`.

 ```
+This utility converts ICNS files to PNG.
-Usage: icp [-f] [file path]
+Usage:   icp [icns path] [-f] [-o /path/to/]
-Example: icp -f /Users/bryan/Desktop/1Password.icns
+Example: icp ~/Downloads/1Password.icns -f -o ~/Documents/icons/
 Options:
 	-f          Skips ICNS file check and forces the conversion to PNG.
+	-o [path]   Specifies the output path to convert the icon to.
 	-h		    Prints this help document.
 ```

 ## pf